Im-Himanshu/Data-ScientistPrep/DataScienceBasics.md

 ## Good to have sample project

 1. Recommendation Engine
+2. ANy NLP based project like covid one
 2. map-reduce and hadoop basic knowledge
 3. basic knowledge of statistics and linear algebra
     1. Distribution : poisson, Gaussian etc